 - The mentoring relationship will run August - May 31 so students will have a mentor throughout every stage of the academic year.

 - Mentor/Mentee matches are made based on several factors including goals, geographic location and experience.
 After reviewing feedback about the 2018-19 program, and because we aim to make the best possible matches based on several criteria, we cannon guarantee that everyone will be matched.

 - Match emails will go out in early August.

 - All participants will receive a training guide, which will provide communication best practices, tips for reviewing resumes and cover letters (students will receive policy-specific resume templates), and advice on how to get the most out of the program.

 - The Graduate Public Affairs Council (GPAC) is working with OSAA and Alumni Relations to promote the benefits of the program in order to ensure student engagement.

 To participate as a mentor:

 - We ask both the mentor and mentee to commit to a minimum of two hours per month.
-It is up to both parties to decide what schedule works best for them.
+It is up to both parties to decide what schedule and communication method works best for them.

 Mentorship Program Focus Areas: